[EXPAND ALL / COLLAPSE ALL]

 James Bruland - Operations Manager

 James joined the Hero Dogs staff as Administrative Assistant in September 2012, becoming the organization’s first hired staff member, after ten years of working in administrative jobs at other organizations.
 He was thrilled to find a position where he could support an organization that works to help those in need, and delighted to find himself in an office where canines frequently outnumber humans.
-He and his wife, Jessica (a Hero Dogs volunteer) live near Frederick, MD with two cats (Heidi and Moses) and three rabbits (Saffron, Coriander, and Chinchilla (who is not a chinchilla)).
+He and his wife, Jessica (a Hero Dogs volunteer) live near Frederick, MD with four cats (Heidi, Cubby, Moses, and Penny) and two rabbits (Coriander and Chinchilla (who is not a chinchilla)).
 The dog he borrowed for the picture is his absolute favorite Hero Dogs, Teddy, although just about every Hero Dog is also his absolute favorite Hero Dog.